-- 14. A member will: - undertake a responsibility in training skilled trades persons required by the motor industry where it is reasonable to do so; and - if capable of employing and indenturing/ contracting apprentices or trainees, accept responsibility for training such apprentices or trainees.
+- 16. A member will: - undertake a responsibility in training skilled trades persons required by the motor industry where it is reasonable to do so; - if capable of employing and indenturing/ contracting apprentices or trainees, accept responsibility for training such apprentices or trainees; and - c. ensure that suitably skilled persons will undertake the necessary work on a customer's vehicle.